 - Mary Schweitzer 14C Rumor: A spring 2012 rumor has it that Mary Schweitzer has carbon dated soft tissue dinosaur specimens but has not released the results.
 Of course she may interpret the results as misleading or insignificant but let's hope and pray that she makes the data public.

-* JAN - NOV 2013 UPDATES: Historic DNA Discovery!
-Dr. Schweitzer has published her latest discovery in the journal Bone, documenting the presence of four proteins in dinosaur fossils and the presence of dinosaur DNA (see below and Dr. Jonathan Sarfati's analysis at creation.com).
-Related: RSR will soon analyze the online edition of Schweitzer's Jan.
-2014 paper claiming that iron can preserve biological structures for millions of years.
-Also, Nature published the discovery of original biological material in the supposedly oldest dinosaurs yet (see below), allegedly 190 million year old sauropod embryos!
-Then there's a preliminary report (look for a paper later this year) about the skin of, what else, a hadrosaur, from paleontologist Phill Bell working in Canada with physicist Mauricio Barbi, which not surprisingly may preserve original protein.
-And in July, the journal Acta Histochemica reports (see below also) on extraordinarily well preserved soft tissue, now from a triceratops horn.
-Here at Real Science Radio (and our dinosaursofttissue.com page that you're reading right now), we scooped this journal by reporting on this find a year ago!
+* Allegedly Oldest Dinosaur Soft Tissue Yet: In 2013, Nature published the discovery of original biological material in the supposedly oldest dinosaurs yet (see below), allegedly 190 million year old sauropod embryos!
+Also produced that year, a preliminary report documents the extant skin of a hadrosaur by paleontologist Phill Bell working in Canada with physicist Mauricio Barbi, which not surprisingly may preserve original protein.
+And in July, the journal Acta Histochemica reports (see below also) on extraordinarily well preserved soft tissue, from a triceratops horn.
+Here at Real Science Radio (at the dinosaursofttissue.com page that you're reading right now), we scooped this journal by reporting on this find a year earlier!

 Comprehensively summarizing twenty years of journal research (and more), as one of the published authors below has stated, this single web page presents the world's most complete catalog of peer-reviewed dinosaur soft-tissue discoveries.
 This RSR List can save you 100 hours of research with links to all papers and summary excerpts already collected for you!